vashineyu/deep-learning-experiments/tf-keras_vs_keras/README.md

 <h4> Finally </h4>
 Well, seems that also model2 can be trained, the result still not as good as use Keras model.
 I am still finding what leads to this issue. <br>
+And if you find out the reason, please share with me :) <br>